openyurtio/openyurt/docs/proposals/20210628-nodepool-ingress-support.md

 	// Indicates the pool name.
 	Name string `json:"name"`

-	// Pool specific configuration will be supported in future.
+	// IngressIPs is a list of IP addresses for which nodes will also accept traffic for this service.
+	IngressIPs []string `json:"ingress_ips,omitempty"`
 }

-// IngressNotReadyPool defines the condition details of an ingress not ready Pool type IngressNotReadyPool struct {
+// IngressNotReadyConditionInfo defines the details info of an ingress not ready Pool type IngressNotReadyConditionInfo struct {
-	// Indicates the pool name.
-	Name string `json:"name"`

 	// Type of ingress not ready condition.
 	Type IngressNotReadyType `json:"type,omitempty"`